PennTURBO/turbo-globals/README.md

 # turbo-globals
-Currently includes some gists used by R code in multiple TURBO repos
+Contains some R code used in multiple TURBO repos